gioVerdiansyah/Project-Template-Generator/README.md

 2. Add files with placeholders like:
    `{"val_to_replace": "replace_val"}`
    Based on JSON.
-4. Run `cargo run --bin copier_template` to process the template
+4. Run `cargo run --bin generate_template` to process the template
 5. Use the main application with your desired placeholder values

 ## Features